-Your Doctors Need to Talk to Each Other About Your Care
+Help Your Doctors Talk to Each Other About Your Care

-Your Doctors Need to Talk to Each Other About Your Care
+Help Your Doctors Talk to Each Other About Your Care

-Lee esto en EspañolYou and your primary care physician (PCP) work together to make sure you are in the best health possible for you.
+Lee esto en EspañolYou and your primary care provider work together to make sure you are in the best health possible.
 It’s a two-way street.
 Your doctor uses training and know-how to guide you.
-But to provide the best guidance, your doctor needs you to share all the details about your health.
+But to give you the best guidance, your doctor needs you to share all the details about your health.

 When you go to your PCP for care, share details about your: